smartparam/smartparam.github.io/doc/domain.md

 If level stores arrays of values (see level description below), this property defines separator that is used to separate distinct values.
 By default **,** (comma) is used.
 This only affects array levels!

+## Level

+Parameter level describes single dimension/column of parameter.
+Parameter can have unlimited number of levels.
+Levels are logically separated into two groups: input and output.
+Input levels are matched against query vector to determine parameter output value.
+Output levels are returned after finding matching entry.
+Number of input levels is defined in parameter metadata.

+#### Name

+Name of level makes sense only for output levels, as it allows to get value of specific level by its name instead of index.
+However it might be a good practice to name input levels as well and treat it as documentation.

+#### Array

+Flag which specifies if this level holds single value or array of values, i.e. `A,B,C,D` can be treated as a String `A,B,C,D` or `String[] { "A", "B", "C", "D" }`.
+Distinct values separator is declared in parameter metadata.

+#### Type

+Name of type of values held in level.
+Type defines how value is decoded and encoded from/to string.
+Type has to be registered in current instance of ParamEngine.
+By default column has `string` type.
+For more on types read [this](/doc/type.html).

+#### Matcher

+Name of matcher that should be used to match query value with pattern held in level.
+Matchers might have different effects depending on level type.
+Default matcher compares two raw string values.
+For more on matchers read [this](/doc/matcher.html).

+#### Level creator

+Level creator is name of function that has to be run in order to extract value from parameter evaluation context.
+Extracted value will matched with pattern held in level.
+Dynamic nature of level creators enables user to create flexible and easy to use parameters.
+For more on level creators and parameter evaluation context read [this](/doc/context.html).

+## Parameter entry

+Parameter entry is a single row of parameter matrix.
+Its length is equal to number of levels.
+It holds only raw data, has no other properties.

+## Function

+SmartParam comes with builtin dynamic functions invokers.
+This is a perfect tool for defining pluggable policies or algorithms.
+Function name can be parameter output, which allows i.e. to version them or to use different policies depending on customer type.
+Functions can be written in any JVM language, although by default SmartParam only supports calling methods of Java classes and Spring beans (if Spring integration module is loaded).

+For more on functions and possible use cases read [this](/doc/function.html).

+#### Name

+Repository-wide unique function identifier.
+Just as with parameters, there can be multiple function repositories registered and functions can be overriden.

+#### Type

+Function type is used to determine which function invoker should be used to run it.